unbndgroup/Aura-Web-Developer-Exercise/README.md

 Please clone or fork this repository to commit and push your changes

 This exercise containes two coding exercises described below.
-Please feel free to contact us l.monaghan@thisisaura.com if any of the questions or instructions are unclear
+Feel free to contact us l.monaghan@thisisaura.com or a.chalmers@thisisaura.com if any of the questions or instructions are unclear.

 ## Exercise 1